patrikx3/binary-search-closest/README.md

-# 🚅 Find the closest or exact value using binary search v2021.10.154
+# 🚅 Find the closest or exact value using binary search v2021.10.157

-# Warning on 2021 November 17
-All patrikx3.com, corifeus.com and sub-domains are offline.
-Will come back again on 2021 November 18.

 **Bugs are evident™ - MATRIX️**